Diapolo10/clan-quest-osrs-discord-bot/README.md

 ## Installation

-The project is currently as source code, via PyPI
+The project is currently available both as a source release, and as a wheel, via PyPI

 ```sh
 pip install growlery